MG Software.

 The Numbers Behind the Shift

-TypeScript's rise was not gradual — it was explosive.
-GitHub's data shows over 1 million new TypeScript developers joined the platform in 2025, representing a 66% year-over-year surge.
+TypeScript's rise was not gradual.
+It was explosive.
+According to the GitHub 2025 Octoverse report, over 1 million new TypeScript developers joined the platform in 2025, representing a 66% year-over-year surge.
 The language reached 2.63 million monthly active contributors, surpassing Python (which added 850,000 contributors, a 48% increase) and JavaScript (427,000 new contributors, 25% growth).

 Why AI Made TypeScript the Winner